Documenting Sexual Assault in Michigan

 “I have a lot of physician clients who want to retire asking how long they should keep their records.
 It’s not a simple question anymore.
 This is just the latest example of how it has been made more complex,” Schulte says.

-This is why physicians and medical practice managers should consult with an experienced health care lawyer or legal representative for guidance, and not just for medical retention laws.
+This is why physicians and medical practice managers should consult with an experienced healthcare lawyer or legal representative for guidance—and not just for medical retention laws.
 As Schulte notes, the Nassar case is a reminder of several potential liabilities.

-After that, he adds, seek informed consent and document it in writing.
-“And when necessary and prudent, or a patient requests it be done, have a nurse or chaperone in the room while a procedure is being conducted so there is a witness.”
+- “And when necessary and prudent, or a patient requests it be done, have a nurse or chaperone in the room while a procedure is being conducted so there is a witness.”

-Such practices will protect you from potential claims, and set your patients’ minds at ease.
+Such practices will protect you from potential claims and set your patients’ minds at ease.

 What do I do next?